wsaada19/CommunityQuests/README.md

 You can include patterns in the blocks list such as 'Ore', and every material that has ore in its name will be a part of the quest.

 #### entities (optional)
-This is an optional field for the following quest types: mobkill, projectilekill.
+This is an optional field for the following quest types: mobkill, projectilekill and catchfish.
 If empty or not used then all mob types will be included.

 ## Rewards